 - The nominee demonstrates a clear commitment to ethical standards that benefit the relevant community

-Thanks to a generous donation from the Dickson family, the annual William Dickson Leader-in-Residence Program was launched in 2007.
-Through this program, the Ukleja Center invites a prominent business executive, government official, or nonprofit organization leader to the university to interact with students, faculty, and community leaders over the course of a semester.
+Thanks to a generous investment from Astro Aluminum Treating Company, the annual William Dickson Leader-in-Residence Program was launched in 2007.
+Through this program, the Ukleja Center invites a prominent business executive, government official, or nonprofit organization leader to the university to interact with students, faculty, and community leaders over the course of an academic year.
 Bringing an experienced leader to campus for an extended period of time allows program participants to learn about the full range of ethical leadership issues that our leaders-in-residence have faced during the course of their careers.
-In addition, campus and community leaders get to thoroughly explore how they manage the ethical aspects of their own leadership responsibilities.
+In addition, campus and community leaders get to explore how they manage the ethical aspects of their own leadership responsibilities.

 Leaders-in-residence engage with CSULB students, faculty, and alumni with the aim of fostering an interdisciplinary leadership community at the university.
-They interact in a variety of settings, including formal classroom instruction, informal topical discussions with small groups of students and/or faculty, presentations to business leaders, and informal meetings with individuals.
-Through these interactions, members of the university community can test their understanding of ethical leadership concepts, discover how these concepts are used in practice, and learn how to evaluate the relevance of research and theory in relation to the realities of responsible leadership.
-Click here to see one of our Leader-in-Residence programs in action.
+They interact in a variety of settings, from classroom presentations to informal discussions with small groups of students, faculty, and/or business leaders.
+Through these interactions, members of the university community can enhance their understanding of ethical leadership, discover how these concepts are used in practice, and apply them within their own lives.

-Beginning in 2010, the Leader-in-Residence became part of the Ukleja Center’s William Dickson Faculty Fellows program.
-This program engages top executives with the campus in exchange for a 3-year teaching appointment at our university.
+In 2010, the Leader-in-Residence became part of the Ukleja Center’s William Dickson Faculty Fellows program. which engages top executives with the campus in exchange for a 3-year teaching appointment at our university.
 By integrating these two programs, the synergy created has become greater than the sum of the parts.
 Now each Leader-in-Residence is part of a cohort, rather than standing on his/her own.
-Each spring, we offer an annual panel discussion and reception featuring our William Dickson Faculty Fellows and giving our Leader-in-Residence a prominent role.
+In the spring, we offer a panel discussion and reception featuring our William Dickson Faculty Fellows and giving our Leader-in-Residence a prominent role.

 William Dickson Leaders-in-Residence